 On occasion, HOA members or even property managers may use the terms “reserve study” and “property condition assessment” interchangeably.
 While similar, these two terms refer to distinctly different processes.

-A property condition assessment, also known as a “facility condition assessment,” is an analysis of a facility’s general condition.
-During this type of assessment, the engineer considers factors such as age, design style, materials used, and construction methods.
+A property condition assessment, also known as a “facility condition assessment,” is an analysis of a property’s general condition with a specific emphasis on immediate repair needs.
+A Property Condition Assessment is a standard report used in property acquisition due diligence.
+During this type of assessment, the engineer considers factors such as age, design style, materials used, and construction methods, with an eye for shorter-term financial impact.

 Conversely, an HOA reserve study is used for long-term financial management purposes.
 This tool can examine the current state of a facility’s reserves and provides a plan to fund future major repairs or replacement expenses.